 Our attorneys will fight to make sure you get the medical care and therapy you need to make as full a recovery as possible.
 We can direct you to a doctor who can give you an unbiased second opinion, and use that information to contest the initial findings.
 We will collect all the documentation and evidence we need to prove your medical needs.

 We have many years of experience in dealing with medical care related to workers' compensation cases.
 We know how to get a successful resolution for our clients.
 If you've been injured in a workplace accident, contact us to learn how we can get you medical care you need.

 Unfortunately, yes.
 But you can request what is known as an independent medical review of the decision.
-Attorney Robert McLaughlin can help you with the IMR if you can't get the treatment you need.
+Attorneys Robert McLaughlin and Denise Sanchez can help you with the IMR if you can't get the treatment you need.
 Please get in touch with us today for a free consultation.
-We also invite you to see the Law Office of Robert A. McLaughlin's blog post that further explores this medical treatment question.
+We also invite you to see our blog post that further explores this medical treatment question.